rohit11/Flutter_Covid-19/README.md

     git push -u origin "$BRANCH_NAME" || { echo "Failed to push changes to the remote repository."; exit 1; }
     echo "Pushed changes to the remote repository on branch '$BRANCH_NAME'" }

-# Prompt for new version name
-read -p "Enter new version name: " VERSION_NAME

-# Prompt for new dependency version
-read -p "Enter new dependency version for @optum-fpc-psx-mobile-apps/fpcpsxnative: " DEP_VERSION

 # Set root directory path
 ROOT_DIR="$(pwd)/uhc-react-native"